fardinabbasi/ImageCompression-HistogramMatching/README.md

 ```
 <img src="/readme_images/s_noise.png">

-Because noises have high frequencies, the FFT of the image can be used to determine the cut-off frequency for preserving only a specific frequency range.
+Because noises have **high frequencies**, the FFT of the image can be used to determine the **cut-off frequency** for preserving only a specific frequency range.
 Here is the implementation of image denoising using the FFT method **from scratch**.

 ```ruby